 This exercise continues with the topology as shown in Figure 4.2 with PC1 setup as in Table 4.2.

-Here you disconnect the Ethernet connection of interface FastEthernet0/0 on a Router4 that is on a traceroute path between PC4 and PC1, and observe how RIP updates the routing tables to reflect the new topology.
+Here you disconnect the Ethernet connection of interface FastEthernet0/0 (typo, should be f1/0) on a Router4 that is on a traceroute path between PC4 and PC1, and observe how RIP updates the routing tables to reflect the new topology.

 If you still have the screenshots of the routing tables of the 4 routers saved from part 2-a, hold on to them.
 If not show the routing tables and screenshot the outputs.